calmm-js/documentation/introduction-to-calmm.md

 We can also modify the value of the atom, by passing it a function, that will be called with the current value of the atom and must return the new value.
-Here is example where we use Ramda's [`append`](http://ramdajs.com/0.19.0/docs/#append) to add an element to the
+Here is an example where we use Ramda's [`append`](http://ramdajs.com/0.19.0/docs/#append) to add an element to the
 list: